Fahad-14/ML_Fruite_Detection/README.md

 # ML_Fruits_Detection
-Dataset Image Detection using SVM
+Enhancing Fruit Detection using SVM

-This Python script performs image detection using Support Vector Machines (SVM) on a dataset containing images of fruits.
+This Python script performs Enhancing Fruit Detection using Support Vector Machines (SVM) on a dataset containing images of fruits.
 It extracts color histogram features from the images and trains an SVM classifier to classify them into different fruit categories.
 Additionally, the script allows predicting the label of a new image.

 Instructions: